toofast1/mechanicfinder/README.md

 # mechanic-finder
-A [website](https://mechanic-finder.herokuapp.com/) for finding workshops in Honduras.
+A prototype of a [website](https://mechanic-finder.herokuapp.com/) for finding workshops in Honduras.